nirajvnec/testLTC/README.md

 val number = 10 // Type Int is inferred
 Interoperability with Java

+equivalent code in C#
+var number = 10; // Type int is inferred

 Description: Scala can use Java libraries and vice versa.
 Example:
 import java.util.{Date, Locale}